 The Company conducts business globally and, as a result, is subject to income taxes in the U.S. federal, state, local and foreign jurisdictions.
-In the normal course of business, the Company is subject to examination by taxing authorities in many countries, such as Germany, Hong Kong, Switzerland and the United States.
-The Company is no longer subject to income tax examination in Switzerland and the rest of the world for years ended prior to January 31, 2006 and January 31, 2012, respectively, with few exceptions.
+In the normal course of business, the Company is subject to examinations by taxing authorities in many countries, such as Germany, Hong Kong, Switzerland and the United States.
+The Company is no longer subject to income tax examination for years ended prior to January 31, 2013, with few exceptions.

-The provision for income taxes for the fiscal years ended January 31, 2016, 2015 and 2014 consists of the following components (in thousands):
+The provision for income taxes for the fiscal years ended January 31, 2017, 2016 and 2015 consists of the following components (in thousands):